At Gunpoint

 At Gunpoint is a 1955 American CinemaScope Western film directed by Alfred L. Werker and starring Fred MacMurray, Dorothy Malone and Walter Brennan.
+The movie features a cast of many often seen character actors.

 Plot

-In the Old West, brothers Alvin and Bob Dennis and their gang plan to rob the bank in Plainview, believing that it will be an easy job.
-During the ensuing robbery, the gang shoots a teller and kills the elderly marshal MacKay.
-Store owner Jack Wright grabs MacKay's gun and townsman George Henderson kills Alvin.
-The stolen money is recovered as the rest of the gang escapes.
+In the Old West, brothers Alvin DennisJohn Pickard and Bob DennisSkip Homeier together with their gang members plan to rob the bank in Plainview.
+They believed that it will be an easy job, but during the ensuing robbery the gang shoots a teller and kills the elderly Marshal MacKay.
+Store owner Jack WrightFred MacMurray grabs Marshal MacKay's gun and fires a "Lucky" shot that kills Alvin Dennis.
+The stolen money is all recovered, but the surviving members of the gang escape.

-The town is appreciative of Jack's and George's heroism, especially banker Livingstone.
-The Amarillo newspaper publishes photos of the Plainview heroes, and Bob vows revenge.
-The gang returns to Plainview to kill George, who has been named the new town marshal.
-Jack realizes that he could be next.
+The town is appreciative of Jack's heroism, especially banker LivingstoneJohn Qualen.
+The Amarillo newspaper publishes photos of the Plainview heroes, Jack Wright and George HendersonFrank Ferguson and Bob Dennis sees this and vows revenge.
+The gang returns to Plainview and guns down George, who had just been named the new town marshal and Jack Wright is certain that he will be the gang's next victim.

-A federal marshal arrives to monitor the town but leaves after an uneventful two weeks.
-Jack and his family notice that the town is shunning him and his business is declining.
+A Federal MarshalHarry Lauter arrives to monitor the town but leaves after an uneventful two weeks.
+After this Jack and his family notice that the fearful townfolks begin shunning them and that the store's business is declining.

-A $2,500 reward for Alvin's capture is a pleasant surprise for Jack, but when Jack's brother-in-law Wally is mistaken for Jack and murdered by Bob, no one is willing to help.
+A $2,500 reward for Alvin's capture is a pleasant surprise for Jack, but when Jack's brother-in-law WallyJames O'Hara is mistaken for Jack and gunned down by revengeful Bob, no one is willing to help.
 In fact, he is offered more money by Livingstone and other frightened citizens if he will sell the store and leave town.
-Doc Lacy and the Wrights are ashamed of everyone's lack of support in Jack's hour of need.
+Jack speaks briefly to the people and then he alone leaves the room.
+Doc LacyWalter Brennan is unsettled by everyone's lack of courage in Jack's hour of need.

-Jack arms himself to face Bob and his gang.
-He is initially outmatched, but the men in town come to Jack's aid, demanding the gang's surrender.
-All of the men surrender except Bob, who is shot by Doc Lacy while approaching Jack.
-The townspeople offer apologies to the Wrights, all of whom are willing to forgive and forget, except Doc.
+Hardly minutes later, learning that the gang is riding in only 1/2 mile from town, Jack, inexperienced with guns, arms himself with a six-gun to face Bob Dennis and his gang.
+Jack is outmatched 4 to 1, but unexpectedly the men in town come with loaded guns to help Jack and they demand the gang's choice, surrender or death.
+The men offer surrender except Bob Dennis who rides menacingly towards Jack and Bob Dennis the psycho gang leader is shot dead by shotgun wielding Doc LacyWalter Brennan.
+The townspeople offer apologies to the Wrights, all of whom are willing to forgive, except Doc.